linagora/tmail-flutter/docs/user-guide/profile.md

 ## Identities

 Email identities allow you to manage multiple personas from a single email account.
 This can be useful for personal, professional, or organizational purposes.
 Each identity can have its own name and signature.
-When you're in Profle page, you can see your identity list
+When you're in Profile page, you can see your identity list

 ### 1. Create a new identity

 #### On Web

-- (1) Click on "Create New Identity" button
+- (1) Click on "Create New Identity" button.
-- (2) Enter the name for the identity.
+- (2) Enter the name for the identity, which is to be displayed to recipients.
 - (3) Email: Specify the email address associated with this identity.
 You can select one email from drop-down list.
-- (4) Reply to:  Specify the email address that will appear on recepient's composer when he reply to your email
+- (4) Reply to:  Specify the email address that will appear on your recipient's composer when he replies to your email.
-- (5) BCC: When you compose a new email wiht this identity, the emails in this field will be added to "Bcc" field of composer automatically
+- (5) Bcc to: When you compose a new email with this identity, the emails in this field will be added to "Bcc" field of composer automatically
 - (6) Customize the signature if needed.
-- (7) Set as default identity: When an identity is set as dedault, its settings such as signature, BCC... will be used when you compose a new email.
+- (7) Set as default identity: When an identity is set as default, its settings such as signature, BCC... will be used when you compose a new email.
 You can still change to a non default identity by selecting it in the composer.
 - (8) Click button Create to save the new identity.

 ![image](https://github.com/linagora/tmail-flutter/assets/68209176/44f74874-2eff-4aa5-97e5-a267d5a26b71)